ssj-gz/Competitive-Programming/my-own-problems/move-the-coins-2-test/markdown/problem-statement.md

   5 │✓ ✓ ✓ ✓ ✗
 ```

-Our initial list L, then, is formed by listing all $(u,v)$ with a ✓, and then sorting according to the ordering described above; this list $L$ then is:
+Our initial list $L$, then, is formed by listing all $(u,v)$ with a "✓", and then sorting according to the ordering described above; we get:

 ```
 L: